aws/amazon-sagemaker-examples/advanced_functionality/autogluon-sagemaker-pipeline/README.md

 The dataset used is the [UCI Machine Learning Abalone Dataset](https://archive.ics.uci.edu/ml/datasets/abalone) [1].
 The aim for this task is to determine the age of an abalone (a kind of shellfish) from its physical measurements.
 At the core, it's a regression problem.

 The dataset contains several features - length (longest shell measurement), diameter (diameter perpendicular to length), height (height with meat in the shell), whole_weight (weight of whole abalone), shucked_weight (weight of meat), viscera_weight (gut weight after bleeding), shell_weight (weight after being dried), sex ('M', 'F', 'I' where 'I' is Infant), as well as rings (integer).

-The number of rings turns out to be a good approximation for age (age is rings + 1.5).
-However, to obtain this number requires cutting the shell through the cone, staining the section, and counting the number of rings through a microscope -- a time-consuming task.
-However, the other physical measurements are easier to determine.
-We use the dataset to build a predictive model of the variable rings through these other physical measurements.

-We'll upload the data to a bucket we own.
-But first we gather some constants we can use later throughout the notebook.

 [1] Dua, D. and Graff, C. (2019).
 [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml).
 Irvine, CA: University of California, School of Information and Computer Science.